dannyvassallo/nikkitino/README.md

 ```shell
 pwd
 ```
-It should turn up "jemholograms"
+It should turn up "nikkitino"

 ### Deploying